 Sure, the look is strange, but the performance tells the whole story: The fishnet-like weave captures warmth between the holes in the fabric excellently while still allowing for vapor transfer when sweating heavily.
 The result is a baselayer that might have a fabric weight of only 125 g/m², but insulates much more like the heavyweights in our review.

 We took these base layers well out of their comfort zone, as well, challenging them to a 300-mile bikepacking trip that ran headlong into wind and rain, where they still excelled — even outside of their element.
-The party stopped around the time the sun came out, however, as the black color warmed up quicker than we could shed warmth.
+The party stopped around the time the sun came out; however, as the black color warmed up quicker than we could shed warmth.
 But as a layer that’ll be beneath others most of the time, this should be a non-issue.

 One thing to know about mesh base layers like these: you’ll want to be in good company should you decide to strip down to them when the mercury climbs.
-While the Women’s ‘Super’ Thermo (that is, 100% polypropylene) does incorporate a few solid modesty panels, the unisex merino cut does not, making these ideal layers for running when its cold enough to stay bundled up.
+While the Women’s ‘Super’ Thermo (that is, 100% polypropylene) does incorporate a few solid modesty panels, the unisex merino cut does not, making these ideal layers for running when it’s cold enough to stay bundled up.

-The price is also a bit high, but not as high as the Kora heavyweight combo we’ve recommended (and also quite a bit lighter weight overall).
-When investing in equipment for high latitudes or long trips abroad, spending the extra makes good sense to us in the long run.
+The price is also a bit high, but not as high as the Kora heavyweight combo we’ve recommended (and also quite a bit lighter overall).
+When investing in equipment for high latitudes or long trips abroad, spending the extra money makes good sense to us in the long run.
 The Thermo Base Layers from Brynje are made for your next far-flung expedition.

 Other Base Layers That Won Us Over

-The seven base layer sets we’ve awarded are a cut above the rest when it comes to your winter layering systems, but there are plenty of others worthy of consideration.
 Whether they’re just a bit too spendy, a little too niche, or maybe just didn’t fit all testers perfectly, the following base layers have some considerations to contend with, but they might be just right for you.

 Specifications